Civil Trial Defense Law Firm

 Lou La Cava and Janett Durkee Obtain A Defense Verdict In A Wrongful Death Case

-Jason Azzarone was successful in arguing to the Second District Court of Appeal
+Jason Azzarone was successful in arguing to the Fifth District Court of Appeal